 Combining this with (\ref{nlb}), we get

 \end{proof}

 We will see that the packing dimension estimate reduces to almost exactly the above theorem.
-The next theorem finishes off the discrete problem and will later be used to give a bound for box counting dimension.
-The argument given below generalizes an unpublished proof by D\'aniel T. Nagy.
+The next theorem finishes off the discrete problem and will later be used to give a bound for box-counting dimension.
+The argument given below generalizes an unpublished proof by D\'aniel T. Nagy \cite{N}.